 What is the admissions timeline for the Neuroscience PHD program?

 Completed applications will be reviewed throughout December and early January.
 Interview invitations will be made via e-mail towards the end of December and early January.
 Interviews are conducted in February.
 Admission recommendations are made in late February.
 We abide by the Council of Graduate School’s Resolution of acceptance of financial offers of support by April 15.

 What does the department look for when making admission decisions?

-The committee looks at the junior and senior undergraduate GPA, academic history, GRE general scores, the statement of purpose, and the letters of recommendation and research experience.
+The committee looks at the cumulative GPA, academic history, GRE general test scores, the statement of purpose, and the letters of recommendation and research experience.

 How will I know if I have been recommended for admission?